Fibre laser solutions for challenging applications in the automotive industry23 November 2017 | Natasha Warne

 High brightness fibre lasers are enabling improved performance in many applications in automotive industry – even the more challenging, such as welding of zinc-coated steel.

-The presentation will look at production process examples, such as battery welding and gear welding, that are gaining most from the advantages of laser technology.
+The presentation looks at production process examples, such as battery welding and gear welding, that are gaining most from the advantages of laser technology.

 Wolfram Rath, studied physics at the universities of Heidelberg and Erlangen-Nuremberg and holds a doctorate degree.
 He worked with Siemens in CO2 laser and excimer laser development and applications before joining ROFIN-SINAR’s applications lab in Hamburg for macro applications.
 Since 2011 Wolfram has been responsible for product management of all ROFIN macro laser sources and is now product line management for Coherent-ROFIN’s high-power fibre lasers.